edenartlab/docs/docs/guides/creation.md

 #### Image endpoints:
 - **Create** is our *'text-to-image'* pipeline, allowing you to create images from prompts using [SDXL](https://stability.ai/stablediffusion) (StableDiffusion XL)
+- **ControlNet** lets you 'style-transfer' a guidance image using prompts
 - **Blend** takes two images and creates a blend of them.
 - **Upscale** upscales a single image to a higher resolution.
 - **Remix** takes a single image and creates variations of it (prompts are optional).
-- **Interrogate** takes an image and produces a matching prompt that describes that image.
-You can then use this prompt in other endpoints.

 #### Video endpoints:
-- **Interpolate** is an extension of that where you enter multiple prompts and get an interpolation video back that morphs through those prompts
+- **Interpolate** is an extension of create where you enter multiple prompts and get a interpolation video back that morphs through those prompts
-- **Real2Real** is like Interpolate, but instead of prompts, this endpoint works off images only.
-You upload a sequence of images and the model will generate a smooth video morph between your images!
+- **Real2Real** is like Interpolate, but instead of prompts, it start from images only.
+You upload a sequence of images and real2real will generate a smooth video morph between your images!

 Most of these endpoints are fairly easy to use with just the default settings, but getting good results with AI requires some of understanding about what goes on under the hood, so let's dive in!